Crazy From The Heat Notes

-1. Meteor Shower: In 2009 I hiked at night for four months.
-I carried several film cameras, tripods and a digital camera to a place.
-While the film cameras were set up doing time exposures I was free to experiment with my newly acquired digital camera.
-The Perseid meteor shower was in full stage and I wondered if I could capture it.
+1. Meteor Shower: In 2009 I hiked at night for several months.
+I carried four film cameras with tripods and would set them up in locations mostly close to where I was.
+I also had my newly acquired digital camera free to use while the film cameras were exposing.
+The Perseid meteor shower was in full swing and I wondered if I could capture it.

 3. Bull Snake on 385: I was on my way home and passed by this snake curled up on itself.
 I’ve never seen this before in my life.
-I jumped out of the truck shot a few images and poked at it a little bit to see if it was alive.
+I jumped out of the truck shot a few images, then poked at it a little bit to see if it was alive.
 It was and not too happy about that.

 4. Chisos (The Heat Series) I usually wait for the prettiest light of the day to shoot images.
 Looking for long shadows and nice puffy clouds.
 I decided to start shooting in the worst light and to just try and capture the heat.
 I love the way the mountains in foreground and background are all flattened out.
 It kicked off a new series of image making, and made me realize that I could shoot in any kind of light.

 5. George Merriman: In 1992 I went on a lower canyons river trip with 10 friends.
 It was a great experience, the river was up and we floated fast.
 The hard part was finding a camp that wasn’t underwater.
 I took this photograph of George on that trip.
 Several years later he was doing acrobatic spins in his Cessna airplane.
 On a barrel roll the plane’s wing touched the ground and he was killed.

 6. Self-Portrait Firing Pistol: I set the camera up on tripod and timer and just kept firing the gun to see if I could record the flame coming out of the barrel.
 For the record I am pretty scared of guns.